Omar Mohamed (gymnast): 2024

 Mohamed finished fifth in the rings final at the Baku World Cup.
 He then finished eighth on the rings at the Doha World Cup.
 At the 2024 African Championships, he won the all-around title and earned the continental berth for the upcoming Olympic Games.
 In the event finals, he won silver medals on the floor exercise, rings, vault, parallel bars, and horizontal bar.
 In August, he competed at the Pharaoh's Cup in Cairo and won gold on the floor exercise and parallel bars and silver on the rings, horizontal bar, and vault.
 Then at the RomGym Trophy in Bucharest, he won the all-around bronze medal behind Canadians Félix Dolci and René Cournoyer.
 In the event finals, he won gold on the vault, silver on the floor exercise and pommel horse, and bronze on the rings and horizontal bar.
 At the 2024 Summer Olympics, he finished 40th in the all-around during the qualification round.

+2025–2026

+Mohamed competed at the 2025 Cairo World Cup where he won gold on parallel bars and bronze on rings.
+At the 2025 World Championships, Mohamed made history as he became the first Egyptian man to qualify to a World all-around final, where he ultimately finished 23rd.
+In doing so, Mohamed became the first Egyptian male gymnast in 24 years to reach a World final, with the last being Walid El Dariny who reached the rings final in 2001.

+At the 2026 African Championships, Mohamed won his fifth African all-around title.